-Known for touting some of the most beautiful makeup looks, Elsa Hosk looks ethereal wearing rose gold eyeshadow.
-Feathery eyelashes and a hot pink lip take the shadow look to the next level.
+Known for her standout blue eyes, Vanessa Williams looks ethereal wearing rose gold eyeshadow.
+Feathery eyelashes, flushed cheeks, and a glossy lip take the shadow look to the next level.
 For application, apply the shadow on the eyelid and blend softly up towards the brow to sheer the color out.

 Jewel tones of emerald green will perk up any shade of blue eyes, and this particular look complements Grace Elizabeth's all-over glow to make a true statement.
 Start by applying the emerald color all over your eyelids, then blend well with adjacent shades to make it as smoky or soft as you choose.